GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 April 4, 2022

-Added a new manifest key `optional_host_permissions` for Manifest V3.
+Added a new manifest key named `optional_host_permissions` for Manifest V3.
 This behaves the exact same as specifying hosts in `optional_permissions` in Manifest V2.

 ### Chrome 102: injectImmediately property in scripting.executeScript() {: #m102-injectimmediately }